Walking the route

 The walkers' route has the added bonus of taking in the highest points along the Way.
 These are at Gouk Hill (270m) just outside Helensburgh, in the Kilpatrick Hills (275m) near Carbeth, and at the Hill Fort sites of Bar Hill (155m) and Croy Hill (150m) near Kilsyth.
 For the best views in the east you can climb Arthur's Seat (251m) in Edinburgh or North Berwick Law (187m).
 Visit the Hill Walks page for more details.

 Given the nature of the route you can wear lightweight walking boots or sturdy trainers but make sure to take waterproofs, especially in the west where the weather can be changeable.

 Can I have my bags carried for me?

 A popular way to travel light if you're walking the whole route end-to-end is to have your baggage delivered ahead of you each day at your accommodation.
-Contact the independently run John Muir Way Baggage Service for more details.
-Planned dates of operation in 2021 are 27th March - 23rd October (subject to travel restrictions/COVID-19 status).
+Contact Highland Transfers for more details.
+Their new John Muir Way service is launching for the 2022 season.

 Following the signs

 The Way is signposted in both directions for those travelling from Helensburgh to Dunbar or vice versa.
 At cycle braid junctions there will be separate signs for both walkers and cyclists.
 The sign below, with a walker and an E, would be for walkers heading East.